 What you should know about RoR

 If you want a short but credible description of the technology, a few complimentary words like flexible and agile could be used.
-However, they are unable to convey all Ruby’s benefits hidden under the hood.
-And that’s not just the author’s opinion.
-Many famous brands and startups have chosen the framework for their needs.
-You can read about applications built with Ruby on Rails in more detail here.
-And now a short insight into the technology.
+However, they are unable to convey all of Ruby’s benefits hidden under the hood.
+Many famous brands and startups including Basecamp and Kickstarter have chosen the framework for their needs.
+Numerous development companies can be found in hundreds of cities around the globe.
+So, the search for RoR London or San Francisco will be as simple as typing the request in a browser.
+Many engineers deem it a convenient and elegant solution for their undertakings.
+And here is a short insight into the technology.

 - View – data introduction in a particular format, interaction handling and data collection from users.

-- You are able to accelerate the web app building process by about ten times and significantly reduce the number of code lines compared to using a regular Java framework.
+- You are able to accelerate the web app building process and significantly reduce the number of code lines compared to using a regular Java framework.

 - Three default environments including production, development, and testing are available at Rails.
 It means that the entire software development cycle is optimized.